Communication with Stakeholders

 Communicating Your Message with R Markdown

-Supports many output formats:
+Supports many output formats, including:

 • PDF